GoogleChrome/ip-protection/Masked-Domain-List.md

 impactradius-go.com                              | Impact                                                         | Not Impacted By Script Blocking
 ojrq.net                                         | Impact                                                         | Not Impacted By Script Blocking
 pxf.io                                           | Impact                                                         | Not Impacted By Script Blocking
+sjv.io                                           | Impact                                                         | Not Impacted By Script Blocking
 trackonomics.net                                 | Impact                                                         | Not Impacted By Script Blocking
 360yield.com                                     | Improve Digital                                                | Not Impacted By Script Blocking improvedigital.com                               | Improve Digital                                                | Not Impacted By Script Blocking